anordin95/bgc/src/bgc_part_0800_pointers_2.md

 [i[`void*` void pointer]<]

-You've already seen the `void` keyword used with functions, but this is an entirely separate, unrelated animal.
+You've already seen the `void` keyword used with functions, and this is a somewhat similar idea.
+Recall, `void` in a function's parameter list indicates it accepts no arguments.
+As the return type, it means the function returns no values.
+In those usages, the keyword `void` evokes the definition of the word "void" meaning none or empty.
+`void*` used as a variable type evokes a similar meaning: the data being pointed to has no type or is typeless.

-Sometimes it's useful to have a pointer to a thing _that you don't know the type of_.
+And sometimes it's really useful to have a pointer to a thing _that you don't know the type of_!

 I know.
 Bear with me just a second.